✌️ Chapter XII: Irene

 [November 12th, 2050 Saturday]

-After her parents divorced when she was six, Irene and her mom left Italy in hopes of starting a new life in the Philippines.
-They were among the immigrants seeking asylum, which is basically to allow them to stay in the country and flee the crisis happening in their homelands.
+After her parents divorced when she was about six, Irene and her mom left Italy in hopes of starting a new life in the Philippines.
+They were among the sea of immigrants seeking asylum, which basically allows them to stay in the country and flee the crisis happening in their homelands.

-Meanwhile, Irene would often bounce to different schools as she constantly got into fights with the other kids.
-She wasn't good at making friends and expressing herself politely.
+Meanwhile, Irene would often bounce to different schools as she often gets into fights with the other kids.
+She wasn't good at making friends and grew up to be antisocial.

 Instead of blaming and feeling ashamed of her daughter, Mrs. Ferrari always stood by her side while also keeping her grounded.
 She knew that all Irene needed was a bit of understanding and room to grow.